 Like my friend did.
 Later in our conversation, she gave me several non-physical compliments about my dedication to my work, my innovative business ideas, and my passion for this work.
 So I was left feeling truly valued for the person I am, not just the way I look! #winning

 Want to explore this idea of self-objectification and reclaiming your power – body, mind, and spirit?
 Join me for the Super You Mindset.
-This 12-week course dives into ALL the juicy goodness and so much more.
+This virtual on-demand course dives into ALL the juicy goodness and so much more.
 Learn more here.